berkeleybop/berkeleybop.github.io/best_practice.md

         - Ready for review: for manager to empty
     - order of preference for cards: PR link, issue link, text
 - set up GitHub actions to do CI
+    - travis no longer recommended
+    - use GitHub actions
+- set up teams
+    - default to public membership
+    - make sure it is clear who has permission to merge PRs
 - set up badges
 - read our [GitHub Overview](https://docs.google.com/document/d/1YZ4kLyGka7MZPy824CHN7V2lnChFwJAGWpubKGr8n7w/edit)
 - make sure all relevant artefacts are checked in